decentralized-identity/sidetree/docs/protocol.md

   See [Sidetree REST API](#sidetree-rest-api) section for the schema used to specify reveal values and commitment hashes in each operation.

-## DID Revocation and Recovery
+## DID Deactivate and Recovery
 Sidetree protocol requires the specification by the DID owner of dedicated cryptographic keys, called _recovery keys_, for deleting or recovering a DID.
 At least one recovery key is required to be specified in every _Create_ and _Recover_ operation.
 Recovery keys can only be changed by another recover operation.
-Once a DID is revoked, it cannot be recovered.
+Once a DID is deactivated, it cannot be recovered.

 The most basic recover operation, most often used to regain control after loss or theft of a controlling device/key, is one coded as a specific recovery activity and invokes a designated recovery key to sign the operation.
 The operation is processes by observing nodes as an override that supercedes all other key types present in the current document state.